dgerabagi/data-curation-environment/flattened_repo.md

 ### Case Study 027: Dist Files Incorrectly Auto-Added to Selection

 -   **Artifacts Affected:** `src/backend/services/file-tree.service.ts`
--   **Cycles Observed:** C14
+-   **Cycles Observed:** C14, C15
--   **Symptom:** When a build process creates new files inside an excluded directory like `dist/`, the "Automatically add new files to selection" feature incorrectly adds these new files to the selection set, even though the `dist` folder itself is correctly marked as non-selectable.
+-   **Symptom:** When a build process creates new files inside an excluded directory like `dist/` or `apps/backend/dist/`, the "Automatically add new files to selection" feature incorrectly adds these new files to the selection set, even though the `dist` folder itself is correctly marked as non-selectable.
 -   **Root Cause Analysis (RCA):** The logic for the `onDidCreate` file system watcher was incomplete.
 It was checking if the "auto-add" feature was enabled but was failing to also check if the newly created file's path matched any of the defined `NON_SELECTABLE_PATTERNS`.
-This meant it would add any new file regardless of whether it was in a `dist`, `.git`, or `node_modules` folder.
+The initial pattern `'/dist/'` was also not robust enough as it only matched `dist` at the root.
+-   **Codified Solution & Best Practice:**
+    1. The exclusion patterns must be robust.
+A pattern like `'**/dist/**'` should be used to match `dist` directories at any depth.
--   **Codified Solution & Best Practice:** The `onDidCreate` handler in `file-tree.service.ts` must perform the same check that the UI rendering does.
+    2. The `onDidCreate` handler in `file-tree.service.ts` must perform the same check that the UI rendering does.
 Before queuing a file for auto-addition, it must call the `_isSelectable(filePath, fileType)` helper method.
 If this method returns `false`, the file must be ignored.
 This ensures that the auto-add feature fully respects the project's exclusion rules.

 ---